apptainer/apptainer-userdocs/signNverify.rst

 .. note::

-   {Singularity} 3.6.0 uses a new signature format.
-Containers signed by 3.6.0 cannot be verifed by older versions of {Singularity}.
+   {Singularity} uses the new signature format as introduced in Singularity 3.6.0.

-   To verify containers signed with older versions of {Singularity}
+   To verify containers signed with older versions of Singularity (versions earlier than 3.6.0)
-   using 3.6.0 the ``--legacy-insecure`` flag must be provided to the ``singularity verify`` command.
+   the ``--legacy-insecure`` flag must be provided to the ``singularity verify`` command, as of containers signed by 3.6.0 cannot be verified by older versions.

 .. _verify_container_from_library: